 From observing cows being milked, comparing different breeds of cattle, examining soil profiles, lamb births, to watching piglets suckle and farm safety demonstrations the students get to experience the realities of the subjects that they are taught each day in the classroom.

-Farm Walk and Talk – Dates and Venues 2023
+Farm Walk and Talk – Dates and Venues 2024: TBC

 Tickets are €10 per student, with teachers going free.
-Places are on a first come first served basis and must be paid in advance of the events, or you may loose your spot.
+Places are on a first come first served basis and must be paid in advance of the events, or you may lose your spot.

 All schools that attend the Farm Walk & Talk Events get access to

-- A set of printed comprehensive study notes on each sector which cover the new Agricultural Science syllabus across the eight cross-cutting themes, as well as the previous and current IIS themes, which this year is “The role of food production in maintaining natural resources in Irish agriculture”.
+- A set of printed comprehensive study notes on each sector which cover the new Agricultural Science syllabus across the eight cross-cutting themes, as well as the previous and current IIS themes.

 It is a longstanding collaboration between Agri Aware, Teagasc, UCD, the Irish Farmers Journal and I.A.S.T.A.